richarddubay/coe-training/lesson.md

 ### Create Docker Compose File

-Here’s a link to the official docs for Docker Compose: [https://docs.docker.com/compose/](https://docs.docker.com/compose/).
+For reference, here’s a link to the official docs for Docker Compose: [https://docs.docker.com/compose/](https://docs.docker.com/compose/).

 Create a `docker-compose.yml` file in the root of your project and paste in the following: